codeceptjs/CodeceptJS/CONTRIBUTING.md

 2. Run `npm install` to install all required libraries
 3. Do the changes.
 4. Add/Update Test (if possible)
+5. Update documentation
-5. Commit and Push to your fork
+6. Commit and Push to your fork
-6. Make Pull Request
+7. Make Pull Request

 To run codeceptjs from this repo use: